Copula-based Sensitivity Analysis for Multi-Treatment Causal Inference with Unobserved Confounding: Discussion

 \section{Discussion}

 In this paper, we introduced a framework for sensitivity analysis with multiple treatments which provides further context to the growing literature on the challenges of inference in this setting.
 Unlike previous work, we emphasize the importance of carefully defined estimands and show that bounds on the magnitude of confounding bias depend on the particular estimands of interest.
 Our work also provides a practical solution to characterizing and calibrating the robustness of causal effects across multiple treatments in the presence of unobserved confounding.
 Code to replicate all analyses is available \citep{replication_code} and an R package implementing our methodology is also available and in active development \citep{CopSens}.

-There are several interesting generalizations of our proposed approach, many of which center on assumptions about the copula.
-For example, in many contexts we may be interested in accounting for potential treatment-confounder interactions, in which case the copula, $c(F_{Y|t}(y), F_{U|t}(u) \mid T = t)$, will vary with $t$.
-Likewise, as noted, our approach can be applied with non-Gaussian copulas and and alternative latent variable models (e.g latent class models), but calibration and model-specification remains a challenge.

-Generalizations based on joint inference of the treatment and outcome models should also be explored.
-In practice, causal effect estimates may be overdispersed about the true effects due to a combination of sampling variance and unobserved confounding.
-Joint inference might be especially useful for accounting for both estimation uncertainty and uncertainty due to unobserved confounding.
-This is particularly important for the multiple contrast criteria which, as described, does not incorporate parameter uncertainty into the objective function.
-A simple solution in a Bayesian analysis would be to characterize posterior uncertainty by applying the criteria to each MCMC sample of the naive causal effect estimates.
-A more thorough exploration of the interplay between shrinkage estimation (in the classical sense) and MCC shrinkage to adjust for confounding bias under the ``small effects'' hypothesis would be interesting to explore in this context.
+In addition to the GWAS simulation and gene expression data set analyzed in this paper, we also include a reanalysis of the TMDB 5000 Movie Data Set \citep{moviedataset} in Appendix \ref{sec:movie}.
+This data was extensively analyzed by \citet{wang2018blessings} and \citet{grimmer2020ive}, where the goal is to infer the causal effect of an actor's presence in a movie on revenue.